lmio/translation/docs/README.md

 ### Making contests public

-After ISC has added all tasks for a contest, admin can make the contest public by ticking the `Public` checkbox:
+After HSC has added all tasks for a contest, admin can make the contest public by ticking the `Public` checkbox:

 <img src="./images/making-contest-public-1.png" width="300">